Food Allergies vs. Intolerances vs. Sensitivities – How are they Different?

 The Mediator Release Test (MRT Test)

-My preferred method of food sensitivity testing is the Mediator Release Test (MRT), which includes a customized six-part “oligoantigenic” Lifestyle Eating & Performance (LEAP) diet based on YOUR specific test results.
-Why spend months or years trying to do guess-work when we don’t have to?!
+As a functional dietitian and certified LEAP therapist (CLT), my preferred method of food sensitivity testing is the Mediator Release Test (MRT), alongside a customized six-part “oligoantigenic” Lifestyle Eating & Performance (LEAP) diet based on YOUR specific test results.
+(Why spend months or years trying to do guess-work when we don’t have to?!)

-I’ve personally been on a journey of reversing my Oral Allergy Syndrome (caused by leaky gut) since 2013-2014, and my most recent food allergy skin test was literally yesterday (April 27, 2021).
+I’ve personally been on a journey of reversing my Oral Allergy Syndrome (which was caused by leaky gut, dysbiosis and trapped emotions) since 2013-2014, and my most recent food allergy skin test was literally yesterday (April 27, 2021).
 As of yesterday I’ve “gained back” almost 20 foods since I started!
 Kind of a big deal.
 That is my definition of food freedom!

-It’s a slow process and for the long game (no instant gratification)… But living a holistic lifestyle long-term that promotes healing is something I’ll continue to practice, and something I’ll continue to teach those who work with me!
+Healing food sensitivities and other types of adverse food reactions a slow process and for the long game (you must have delayed gratification)… But living a holistic lifestyle long-term that promotes healing is something I’ll continue to practice, and something I’ll continue to teach those who work with me!